sarahzwart/CSE216/README.md

 # Missing Functionality

 OAuth account creation and access isn't functional, so as of now only anonymous users are able to post, vote, and comment.
-Upvotes and downvotes are not currently functional in the web and mobile frontends.
-Also, comments are not functional in the mobile branch
+Upvotes, downvotes, and comments are not functional in the mobile branch

 # Instructions on Running Locally